 While potatoes are cooking, clean asparagus and cut off the bottom tough stem portion.
 After the potatoes have cooked for 10 minutes, turn oven to broil.
 The goal here is to get the pan pretty hot.
 Once hot (but not smoking) remove from the oven and quickly place the steak on the open space on the pan.
 It should sizzle.
 At the same time, place the asparagus around the steak.
 Place back in oven and broil.

-Steak cooking temp tips: It should take about 4-5 minutes for medium rare steak, depending on thickness (this is how we like it).
-Six minutes for medium, 7-8 for well done.
+Steak cooking temp tips: It should take about 5-6 minutes for medium rare steak, depending on thickness (this is how we like it).
+7-8 minutes for medium, 8-10 for well done.
+Again, this is based on steak thickness.
+If you are uncertain, use a meat thermometer.

 In the time the steak has cooked, the asparagus should also be cooked and potatoes fully done as well.
 If anything seems like it needs more time, you can always remove the steak and place the veggies back in for a minute or too.
 Always taste a potato and asparagus to make sure.

 Let veggies and steak rest for 5 minutes.
 While they are resting, take the 1/4 cup of leftover marinade you saved and simmer in a saucepan, stirring constantly.
 BE CAREFUL!
 The trick is to slightly reduce the vinegar, but too much and you can easily burn it.
 If this intimidates you, skip this step and add the marinade without reducing.
+If you would like you can add a sprig of fresh rosemary as you reduce the sauce.
 All in all, you shouldn’t have to simmer the marinade more than 3-4 minutes (it will be done in the 5 minutes your steak is resting).

 IMPORTANT.
 If you did not reduce the marinade, still only use the reserved marinade, NOT the liquid that came into contact with meat.
 The meat marinade should have been discarded.

-After a 5 minute rest, slice skirt steak thinly against the grain.
-This is not the type of steak you serve in a hunk on a plate.
+After a 5 minute rest, slice steak thinly against the grain.
 Thinly slicing against the grain will make for a tender experience.
 After slicing, you can plate individually or on a platter by serving steak, asparagus and potatoes next to each other.
 Drizzle the reduced marinade over the steak and asparagus and serve.